- Training Allowance at $6 per hour, capped at 180 training hours per eligibility period

 The following documents are required for online TA claims submission:

-• Accounting and Corporate Regulatory Authority (ACRA)* business registration and business transaction document dated within 3 months after from course end date, e.g. revenue receipt/ invoice dated within three months to prove active status.
+Business transaction document dated 3 months from course end date, e.g. revenue receipt / invoice / sales commission statement / bank transaction / payment screenshot of your services provided dated within three months to prove active employment status.

 Cash awards are given to encourage eligible workers to undergo sustained training.
 Trainees will receive: